What is EMPG?

 TDEM is the only eligible entity eligible to apply to FEMA for EMPG funds.
 Funds are then distributed to tribal, county, and city emergency management agencies across the state.

-Tribal, county and city emergency management programs were to apply to the State of Texas by January 31, 2019 to be included in the state application.
-TDEM will then submit an application to FEMA in April 2020.
-Similar deadlines are anticipated annually.
+Tribal, county and city emergency management programs are to apply to the State of Texas via GMS system by February 26, 2021 11:59pm to be included in the state application.
+You must register in grants.tdem.texas.gov.

 The Texas Division of Emergency Management (TDEM) focuses on planning, operations, equipment acquisitions, training, exercises, construction, and renovation to enhance and sustain all-hazards core capabilities at the state, local, and tribal level.

-The FY20 allocation to the state of Texas is $21,275,940.
-Grants are awarded directly to the State.
-Funds are then allocated to emergency management agencies and local jurisdictions with a cost share/match of 50% is required.
+When funds become available to the States, funds can then be allocated to local jurisdictions with a cost share/match of 50% is required.

 Lisa Resendez, Unit Chief